January 5, 2018

 Asbestos is a naturally occurring mineral.
 Known for its excellent resistance to heat, flame, and electricity, it was extensively mined for decades for use in thousands of consumer and construction products.
 Beginning in the 1960s, however, scientists discovered that when asbestos breaks down, it degenerates into microscopic fibers that disperse into the air and are easily breathed in.
 As Asbestos.com explains, repeatedly breathing these microscopic fibers causes them to accumulate in the lungs, ultimately causing such debilitating conditions as mesothelioma and asbestosis.
 Mesothelioma is an aggressive lung cancer and asbestosis is scarring of the lungs.

-Construction workers are at particularly high risk for asbestos exposure since so many of the materials and products they work with contain asbestos.
+Among the many different possible construction site accidents, workers are at particularly high risk for asbestos exposure since so many of the materials and products they work with contain asbestos.
 Construction trades especially at risk include the following:

 - Drywall workers

 - Demolition workers